 The term radio spectrum generally refers to electromagnetic frequencies between 9 kHz (kilohertz) and 3000 GHz (gigahertz) with wavelengths between one millimetre and thousands of kilometres.

 Proposed by the European Commission in 2010 and adopted by the European Council and the Parliament on 14 March 2012, the RSPP also defines a roadmap for the next steps in EU Radio Spectrum Policy.
-It focuses on the spectrum needs for high speed 4th generation (4G) wireless broadband systems as a key action under the Digital Agenda for Europe.
+It focuses on the spectrum needs for high speed 4th generation (4G) wireless broadband systems.
 Also the requirements of other areas (such as audiovisual, transport, research, environment protection or energy) are taken into account by the RSPP, while safeguarding essential defence, emergency or earth observation requirements.